bxiong916/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-  React JS is a user interface component library.
-It solves the propblem of having to build multiple different components.
-You can build a component and use it over and over agian.
-It does by a concept called virtual DOM.
-When a page is rendered using React, the state of the DOM tree structure/hierarchy is stored, and when there any updates to be made to the UI, it does a diff on the previous (old) DOM tree with the new one, and updates only the ones that have changed.
-In this way, lots of DOM operations/refreshes are reduced, improving performance considerably.
+React is open source in JS that is used to build single page applications

 1. Describe component state.

-  Component State is a function, or a property that has smaller bits to it that chain or link on to itself to create dry reusable code.
+how a component behaves

 1. Describe props.

-  Props is data that is being passed down through the component.
+Properties are being passed or passing data from a component into another

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-   Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+   It affects I think that's outside of the scope and execute the function
-   Side effect allows us to pull data or change data when the component props get changed or used.
-Allowing for a interactive web page.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.